Mohamed-avr/EduBejaia/README.md

 # eduBejaia

 ## About
+**eduBejaia**
-**eduBejaia** is an innovative educational platform dedicated to enhancing the learning experience at Université de Béjaïa.
-Our platform is designed to meet the diverse needs of both students and teachers, providing tools that are user-friendly, efficient, and effective. eduBejaia is committed to fostering academic collaboration, improving accessibility, and supporting educational growth across Algeria.
+eduBejaia is an innovative platform designed to enhance the learning experience at Université de Béjaïa.
+We focus on providing tools that are user-friendly, efficient, and effective for both students and teachers.

+After establishing our platform at Université de Béjaïa, we plan to expand eduBejaia to universities across Algeria.
+Our goal is to elevate education and foster academic collaboration nationwide.

 ## Goal
 Our primary goal is to revolutionize the educational experience in Algeria by providing a modern platform that bridges the gap between students and teachers.
 We aim to: